Indunil-jayaranga/Indunil-jayaranga.github.io/readings/The-Art-of-Threat-Hunting.md

 - Strengthen overall security posture

 **Takeaway:**
 Integrate these Event IDs into your SIEM or monitoring tools, set up alerts for anomalies, and regularly review logs to stay ahead of threats.
-Vigilance in event log monitoring is a critical line of defense in today’s evolving threat landscape.
+Vigilance in event log monitoring is a critical line of defense in today's evolving threat landscape.

 ---